wilfredmulenga/GADS-project-phase/README.md

   When we navigate to the index.php file in our browser, we should see the banner image.

-  That is all for this labs.
-If you have a query, feel free to create an issue
+  That is all for these labs.
+If you have a query, feel free to create an issue.